huss-osman/linux-fundamentals/04-networking/README.md

 Networking is the backbone of modern infrastructure.
 Every cloud service, API call, container, and CI/CD pipeline depends on networking working correctly.

-The focus throughout this work is on understanding **how networking actually works (data flow, protocols, layers)** — not memorising definitions.
+The focus throughout this work is on understanding **how networking behaves internally**, not memorising definitions.

 ---